Keyfactor/remote-file-orchestrator/readme_source.md

     * chown
     * install

 2. The Remote File Orchestrator Extension makes use of SFTP and/or SCP to transfer files to and from the orchestrated server.
 SFTP/SCP cannot make use of sudo, so all folders containing certificate stores will need to allow SFTP/SCP file transfer.
-If this is not possible, set the values in the config.json apprpriately to use an alternative upload/download folder that does allow SFTP/SCP file transfer (See section "Config File Setup" later in this README regarding the config.json file).
+If this is not possible, set the values in the config.json apprpriately to use an alternative upload/download folder that does allow SFTP/SCP file transfer (See "Config File Setup" later in this README regarding the config.json file).

 **For Windows orchestrated servers:**
 1. Make sure that WinRM is set up on the orchestrated server and that the WinRM port is part of the certificate store path when setting up your certificate stores (See "Certificate Store Setup" for each supported certificate store type later in this README).